logo

 3. (Potentially) less injury risk.
 Since isolation movements generally use one muscle group at a time, or are done using gym machines, the chance of injury can be lower than compound exercises.

-Cons of isolation exercises
+Cons of Isolation Exercises

 1. Less efficient.
 Since isolation exercises only let you hit one muscle at once, you’ll need to spend a lot more time in the gym to accumulate the same training volume as compared to compound movements.
 For example, bench press will hit your chest, shoulders, and triceps at the same time.
 Whereas you would have to do 3 isolation exercises to hit those muscle parts separately.